OpenCDMP/evaluator-base/README.md

 - **evaluatorEntityTypes**: Entity types the evaluator supports, such as plans or descriptions.
 - **useSharedStorage**: Indicates if shared storage is used for the evaluator.
 - **hasLogo**: Indicates if the evaluator service has a logo.
+- **configurationFields**: Fields that contain additional configuration for this evaluator.
+- **userConfigurationFields**: Fields that provide additional configuration options specific to this file transformer.
+- **availableBenchmarks**: Benchmark that can be used to add reference.

 ## How to Create a Custom Evaluation Service